Newark, New Jersey: Roads and highways

 As of May 2010, the city had a total of 368.21 mi of roadways, of which 318.77 mi were maintained by the municipality, 17.61 mi by Essex County, 22.66 mi by the New Jersey Department of Transportation and 9.17 mi by the New Jersey Turnpike Authority.

 Newark is served by numerous highways including the New Jersey Turnpike (Interstate 95), Interstate 280, Interstate 78, the Garden State Parkway, U.S. Route 1/9, U.S. Route 22, and Route 21.
 Newark is connected to the Holland Tunnel and Lower Manhattan by the Pulaski Skyway, spanning both the Passaic and Hackensack Rivers, which was first constructed in 1938 and recently underwent a $900 million renovation project.

 Local streets in Newark conform to a quasi-grid form, with major streets radiating outward (like spokes on a wheel) from the downtown area.
 Some major roads in the city are named after the towns to which they lead, including South Orange Avenue, Springfield Avenue, and Bloomfield Avenue, as well as Broadway, which had been renamed from Belleville Avenue.

 In a city extensively served by mass transit, 44.2% of Newark residents did not have a car as of the 2000 Census, ranked second in the U.S. to New York City in the proportion of households without an automobile among cities with more than 250,000 people.
 According to the 2016 American Community Survey, the number of households without an automobile has decreased to 39.2%.
 The same year, the average Newark household owned .89 cars compared to a national average of 1.8 cars per household.
+In 2020, 40.3% of Newark households were without a car, the second fewest in the nation.
+The national average for households without a car was 8.3% in 2025.